fkarg/fkarg.github.io/drafts/the-lean-startup.md

 accessible, and auditable.

-While 'The Lean Startup' is a rigid scientific methodology, 'pivot or perservere'-decisions still require vision, intiution and personal judgement.
+While 'The Lean Startup' is a rigid scientific methodology, 'pivot or persevere'-decisions still require vision, intuition and personal judgment.
 Innovation accounting leads to faster pivots.
 Failure is part of learning.
 After a pivot, execution speed should improve, since infrastructure doesn't need to be built again - but also, because you learned something critical about